AbdelRahmanAlTamimi/cvify/src/groq/prompt.md

 # CV Optimization Prompt

 You are an expert technical recruiter and CV optimization specialist.
-Your task is to analyze a job description and a user's profile, then generate an optimized CV in JSON format that highlights the most relevant skills, experiences, and achievements for the specific job posting.
+Your task is to analyze a job description and a profile, then generate an optimized CV in JSON format that highlights the most relevant skills, experiences, and achievements for the specific job posting.

 ## Job Description